Austin Powers in Goldmember: Plot

 Austin and Foxxy travel to Tokyo and confront Fat Bastard, who is now a sumo wrestler.
 Fat Bastard reveals that businessman Mr. Roboto is working on a device for Dr. Evil and Goldmember.
 Austin and Foxxy meet with Roboto, who pleads ignorance.
-The duo infiltrate Roboto's factory where the command unit for the tractor beam is being loaded in Goldmember's car, and Roboto gives Goldmember a key needed to activate the beam.
+The duo infiltrate Roboto's factory where the command unit for the tractor beam is being loaded into Goldmember's car.
 Foxxy confronts Goldmember while Austin attempts to free Nigel.
 However, Goldmember escapes and flees to Dr. Evil's submarine with the tractor beam.
-Scott Evil, now attuned with taking over the family business, gifts his father a tank of sharks--two great whites, each with a laser beam attached to its head--and kills Roboto by feeding him to sharks.
-Dr. Evil replaces Mini-Me with Scott as his favored son and the rejected clone defects, joining Austin and Foxxy.
+Dr. Evil's son Scott, now interested in taking over the family business, offers his father a gift: a tank of sharks with laser beams attached to their heads.
+Scott then kills Roboto by feeding him to the sharks.
+Dr. Evil shows favoritism towards Scott over Mini-Me, which motivates Mini-Me to defect and join Austin and Foxxy.

-The three infiltrate the submarine, where Austin is captured.
+Austin, Foxxy and Mini-Me infiltrate the submarine, where Austin is captured.
 Before Dr. Evil can activate the tractor beam, Foxxy steals the key and frees Austin.
-When Austin prepares to shoot Dr. Evil, Nigel appears and reveals that Austin and Dr. Evil are actually brothers.
-Confused, Dr. Evil explains that his parents died in a car accident and he was raised by evil Belgians, but Nigel reveals that the explosion came from an assassination attempt and he thought that only Austin survived.
-Dr. Evil (revealed to be named Dougie), Austin, Nigel, and Mini-Me embrace; enraging Scott, who leaves to pursue his own vengeance while Goldmember, who refuses to stray from the path, commandeers the tractor beam's controls, revealing his golden genitalia to be a spare key.
-Goldmember activates the tractor beam, but Austin and Dr. Evil work together to reverse its polarity, destroying the meteor and saving the world.
+When Austin prepares to shoot Dr. Evil, Nigel appears and reveals that Austin and Dr. Evil are brothers, and that Dr. Evil's name is actually Dougie.
+Austin, Doug, Nigel, and Mini-Me embrace in reconciliation, which enrages Scott.
+Goldmember commandeers the tractor beam's controls, revealing his golden genitalia to be a spare key.
+He activates the tractor beam, but Austin and Doug work together to reverse its polarity, destroying the meteor and saving the world which results in Goldmember getting arrested.

 The entire story is later adapted into the film Austinpussy.
-Upon exiting the cinema, Austin and Foxxy encounter Fat Bastard, now thin but with sagging flesh thanks to the Subway diet.
-As Austin and Foxxy kiss, Scott Evil – now completely bald and behaving as his father, declares he will get his revenge against Austin.
-During the end credits, Mini-Me talks with Britney Spears, who wants to give him her phone number.
+After watching the film in a theater, Austin and Foxxy encounter Fat Bastard, who is now thin but with sagging flesh thanks to the Subway diet.
+Austin and Foxxy kiss, while Scott, now bald and behaving like his father—declares he will take his revenge against Austin and Doug and take over the world.
+During the end credits, Mini-Me talks with Britney Spears who wants to give him her phone number.